WORK IN PROGRESS

 actions = []

-# Just aknowledge new_message
+# Just acknowledge new_message

 actions << Sourced::Actions::OK